scaffold-eth/se-2-docs/docs/recipes/WagmiContractWriteWithFeedback.md

 ### Step 1: Set Up Your Component

-Create a new component in the "components".
+Create a new component in the "components" folder.
 The component will show a button that will allow users to interact with your smart contract.

 ```tsx title="components/ContractInteraction.tsx"
 import * as React from "react";